Tanumalik131/Clock/README.md

 # Clock
-## Created By Using HTML,CSS,Bootstrap
+## Created By Using JS,CSS,Bootstrap,HTML